eliranMeg/linux/02-Linux shell/README.md

 when we turn on the computer it satrt in desktop mode and we can always use the shell whenever we want.

+The shell processes commands and outputs the results on the screen.

+## some of features in shell
 * Create executable script files
 * Run programs
 * Access to the file system